mufan-li/mufan-li.github.io/_pages/about.md

 [here](/research/).
 <!-- See also my [Google Scholar](https://scholar.google.com/citations?user=9dSlc_cAAAAJ&hl=en) and [Semantic Scholar](https://www.semanticscholar.org/author/Mufan-Bill-Li/49140558) pages.  -->

+# Prospective Students

+I am recruiting graduate students with **strong foundations in real analysis and probability** for theoretical research.
+Before contacting me, please consult the lecture notes below for a sense of the mathematical background relevant to my current work.

+# Lecture Notes

+I am writing a set of [Lecture Notes](/files/Lecture%20Notes/nn_scaling.pdf) on Neural Network Scaling Limits.
+Comments and corrections are welcome.

 # Blog

-I attempt to maintain a blog of interesting mathematics I encounter, but does not necessarily fit into my research program.
+I attempt to maintain a blog about interesting mathematics that I encounter but that does not necessarily fit into my research program.
 You can find the current list of my blog posts [here](/blog-posts/).